AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

     * For metaverse-building companies, you can pitch your codes using the DataPredict™ like:

-      * “We took DataPredict, customized it, integrated it thoroughly, and provide full support.”
+      * “We took DataPredict's research papers, build our own version and iterate it.”

       * "We build the whole machine learning library from scratch and build the whole system with it."